Submitty/submitty.github.io/_docs/developer/automated_grading.md

 2. Setting up the worker machine:

-   a.
-Download the github repository and run the installation scripts
-      for the worker machine.
+   1. Download the Submitty github repository and run the installation scripts for the worker machine.

-      __TODO: Write these instructions.__
+      _TODO: Write these instructions._

-   b.
-Create the user account that will have access to send files from
-      the primary machine to the worker machine.
+   2. Create the user account that will have access to send files from the primary machine to the worker machine.
 In our example we name that user account `submitty`.
 That user account must be in the `hwcron` and `hwcronphp` groups.

-      __TODO: proofread these instructions__
+      _TODO: proofread these instructions_

-   c.
-Generate and install an ssh key pair to allow the `hwcron` user
-      on the primary machine to ssh to the worker machine using the specified username, without a password.
+   3. Generate and install an ssh key pair to allow the `hwcron` user on the primary machine to ssh to the worker machine using the specified username, without a password.

-      __TODO: Add instructions/details/link on key generation__
+      _TODO: Add instructions/details/link on key generation_

 3. Next, create homework assignment autograding configurations that